2021–22 UConn Huskies men's basketball team

 The 2021–22 UConn Huskies men's basketball team represented the University of Connecticut in the 2021–22 NCAA Division I men's basketball season.
-The Huskies are led by fourth-year head coach Dan Hurley in the team's second season since their return to the Big East Conference.
+The Huskies were led by fourth-year head coach Dan Hurley in the team's second season since their return to the Big East Conference.
 The Huskies played their home games at the Harry A. Gampel Pavilion in Storrs, Connecticut and the XL Center in Hartford, Connecticut.
 They finished the season 23–10, 13–6 in Big East play to finish in third place.

-They defeated Seton Hall in the quarterfinals to advance to the semifinals of the Big East tournament where they lost to Villanova.
-They received an at-large bid to the NCAA tournament as the No. 5 seed in the West Region, where they were upset in the First Round by New Mexico State.
+UConn defeated Seton Hall in the quarterfinals to advance to the semifinals of the Big East tournament where they lost to Villanova.
+They received an at-large bid to the NCAA tournament as the No. 5 seed in the West Region, where they were upset in the First Round by New Mexico State 70–63.

 Previous season

 In a season limited due to the ongoing COVID-19 pandemic, the Huskies finished the season 15–8, 11–6 in Big East play to finish in third place.
 They defeated DePaul in the quarterfinals of the Big East tournament before losing Creighton in the semifinals.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the East Region.
 They were eliminated by Maryland in the First Round.